seraageldin/Love-me-website/README.md

-We will host our application on an nginx container we will use jenkins for the cicd and it will be installed as a container

-first go to the jenkins installation file to get the instructions for jenkisn installation
+installing jenkins on our localhost machine on port 8080

+making the dockerfile with image nginx

+deploying our docker container on nginx image

+defining the jenkins pipeline

+project will be deployed as a dynamic webpage with a moving button that you wont catch to answer " do you love me question? " cannot take no for an answer :D